Covid-19 / Coronavirus

 Please check your eligibility to donate before attending a clinic to avoid disappointment.
 For more information on eligibility click here.

-All staff in the Irish Blood Transfusion Service would like to thank all our donors for their continued support during this challenging time.
+All staff in the Irish Blood Transfusion Service would like to thank all our donors for their continued support.